artist genius

 Both impulses inhabit Bilbo and most readers can relate.
 It might be said that opposing impulses, such as what Bilbo experiences, are a part of every person.
 Thus, Tolkien evokes our empathy for Bilbo in chapter 1.
 Much as Bilbo leaves the comfort of his hobbit hole to journey with the dwarves, the reader leaves his/her comfort to embark with them in the story world.

 Now for the rest of chapter one: Bilbo, because he values hospitality, entertains Gandalf (a wizard who believes Bilbo will be a key member of the adventure) and a group of dwarves who demand food, drink, then compel him to travel with them to a place where a dragon guards a great treasure.
 The adventure, as it is presented, is magnificent, romantic and promises great wealth.
-Bilbo is taken in, though it is touch and go for a while whether or not he can bring himself to leave his Hobbit hole.
-Despite his willingness to leave his home, it could be said the hobbit is in a way bewitched by the romantic notion of a grand adventure.
+Bilbo is taken in, though it is touch and go for a while whether or not he can bring himself to leave his hobbit hole.
+Despite his willingness to leave home, it could be said Bilbo is bewitched by the romantic notion of a grand adventure.

 As they sang the hobbit felt the love of beautiful things made by hands and by cunning and by magic moving through him, a fierce and jealous love, the desire of the hearts of dwarves.
 Then something Tookish woke up inside him, and he wished to go and see the great mountains, and hear the pine-trees and the waterfalls, and explore the caves, and wear a sword instead of a walking-stick.